dockserver/dockserver/wiki/docs/apps/system/mount.md

 To create new Keys please refer to this [Documentation](https://dockserver.io/drive/saccounts.html).</br>
 Put the new Keys in `opt/appdata/system/mount/keys`.
 You can name the keys whatever you want.</br>
 When keys are present a new file named `drive.csv` is created under `opt/appdata/system/mount`.
 This file contains all Team Drive Informations from your `rclone.conf` located in `opt/appdata/system/rclone`.
+When you dont have an `rclone.conf` you can create the `drive.csv` by yourself.
 </br>
 </br>